 3. Restores pH balance

-Our skin is naturally acidic but some common bath and body products make our skin a little too alkaline, which can lead to dryness and eczema.
-Because ACV is acidic it can help restore our skin’s pH balance, which in turn helps to reduce dandruff and makes skin feel soft and moisturized.
+Our skin is naturally acidic, but some common bath and body products make our skin a little too alkaline, which can lead to dryness and eczema.
+Because ACV is acidic, it can help restore our skin’s pH balance, which helps reduce dandruff and makes skin feel soft and moisturized.

 4. Eases pain